 Where have all the ladies gone?
 We have nothing today but crude reminders of what ladies once were.

-Not only has family life, workplaces, education, religion and government been diminished, alongside the self-inflicted, degradation of women, during the last forty-five years of feminism’s influence, but they’ve taken the innocence of pop culture down with them too.
+Not only has family life, workplaces, academia, organized religion and government been diminished, alongside the self-inflicted degradation of women during the last forty-five years of feminism’s reign, but they’ve taken the innocence of pop culture down with them too.

 Women, both young and old, have been the “inspiration” behind the growth, and influence, of pop culture.
 Without female involvement, it wouldn’t exist.
-Women are pop culture, with their acceptance of rap music routinely placing it at the top of the Billboard charts, despite its vile treatment of women.
+Women are pop culture, with their benevolence, rap music routinely places it at the top of the Billboard charts, despite rap music’s vile portrayal of women.

-Without the liberalization of women’s behavior, under the influence of radical, second and third-wave feminism, the rapid decline of respect for women within the world of pop culture would not have been possible.
+Without the “liberation” of women’s behavior, under the influence of radical, second and third-wave feminism, the rapid decline of respect for women, within the world of pop culture, would not have been possible.

-The women themselves have lowered the standards of respectable behavior, not only for themselves but for the men in their lives, and the reaction has been to treat them accordingly.
+The women themselves have lowered their standards of respectable behavior, not only for themselves but for the men in their lives.
+And, the outcome has been to treat them accordingly.

-The culmination of this psychotic indoctrination, defined by explicit sexuality, is vividly expressed with the dramatic increase in the number of of “liberated” young women who now partake in recreational drugs, abortion, alcohol addition, foul language, drunkenness, divorce, child abuse, thievery, illegitimacy and adultery over the last 50 years.
+The culmination of this psychotic feminist brainwashing, as defined by the “empowerment” of explicit sexuality, is vividly expressed with the dramatic increase in the number of “liberated” young women who now routinely take part in recreational drugs, abortion, alcohol abuse, foul language, drunkenness, promiscuity, divorce, child abuse, thievery, illegitimacy and adultery over the last 50 years of feminism’s reign.

-These types of evil behavior, displayed primarily by women, was UNHEARD of before radical feminism reared its ugly head in the late 1960s and early 1970s.
+These types of evil behavior, displayed primarily by women, were UNHEARD of before radical, second-wave feminism reared its ugly head in the late 1960s and early 1970s.

 Pop culture has reflected this situation in a very peculiar way.
-Not only are “liberated” women obsessed with their own sexuality but, they have become engrossed with the sex lives of total strangers as well including movie stars, music idols and TV personalities lives.
+Not only are these “liberated” women obsessed with their own sexuality but, they have become engrossed with the sex lives of total strangers as well, including movie stars, music idols and TV personalities.

-How did so many young women land in this dreadful gutter?
+How did so many young women land in this dreadful, pop culture gutter?

-In retrospect, “Popular Culture” started very innocently in the 1950s with the development of “back beat” music with “rockability”, by Bill Haley and the Comets, Chuck Berry, and Elvis Presley.
+In retrospect, “Popular Culture”, did indeed, start very innocently in the 1950s with the development of “back beat” music with “rockability”, by Bill Haley and the Comets, Chuck Berry, and Elvis Presley.